Smooth Koopman eigenfunctions: Smooth eigenfunctions

 To discuss the differential properties of $z$, we will need the concept of differential and gradient of an $S^1$ valued function $f:M\to S^1$.
 There is a way to define the differential $df$ as a $\real$-valued 1-form very similar to the case of a real valued function \citep[see][]{Das2023Lie}.
 Moreover, for any choice of a Riemannian metric $g$ on $M$, the gradient to $f$, denoted as $\nabla_{\metric} f$, is the dual to $df$.
 Moreover, if one identifies $S^1$ with the unit circle on the complex place, then $f$ can be viewed as a map $f:M\to \cmplx$ and in that case,

-We will next construct a vector field which is tangent to the foliation $\Fol$, and has one less independent eigenfunction than the original flow.
-We will use $\braces{1,\ldots,n}$ to denote the set $\{1,\ldots,n\}$, for every $n\in\num$. \begin{theorem} Let Assumption \ref{A:A1} hold, and let $z:M\to S^1 \subset \cmplx$ be a $C^1$ eigenfunction with eigenfrequency $\omega$.
-Let $\Fol$ be the resulting foliation as in \eqref{eqn:def:Fol}, and $L$ be the leaf as in Assumption \ref{A:z}.
+We will next construct a vector field which is tangent to the foliation $\Fol$, and has one less independent eigenfunction than the original flow. \begin{theorem} Let Assumption \ref{A:A1} hold, and let $z:M\to S^1 \subset \cmplx$ be a $C^1$ eigenfunction with eigenfrequency $\omega$.
+Let $\Fol$ be the resulting foliation as in \eqref{eqn:def:Fol}, and $\calL_1$ be the leaf as in Assumption \ref{A:z}.
 Let $\nabla_\metric$ be the gradient of $z$ with respect to a metric $\metric$ on $M$, as described in \eqref{def:grad_diff_Lie}.
 Let $\tau$ be conformally transformed, so that $\nabla z$ is a unit vector field.
 Define the vector field

 Then the following hold. \begin{enumerate}[(i)] \item The vector field $\tilde{V}$ is tangent to the foliation $\Fol$.
 In particular, $\tilde{V}(z) = 0$ . \item $\tilde{V}$ is invariant under the flow $\Phi^t$, i.e., for every $x\in M$, every $t\in\real$, $\Phi^{t}_*|_x \tilde{V}(x)$ = $\tilde{V}\left( \Phi^{t} x \right)$. \item The flow $\tilde{\Phi}^t$ := $\Phi^t_{\tilde{V}}$ generated by $\tilde{V}$ commutes with $\Phi^t$. \end{enumerate} \end{theorem}